HP enterprise sales pickup stirs turnaround hopes

 Revenue from the sprawling enterprise group, which Chief Executive Meg Whitman is focused on expanding as personal computer sales crumble globally, climbed 2 percent, aided by a 10 percent rise in server sales and 3 percent growth of the networking business.

-Wall Street had low expectations for HP following a disappointing third-quarter performance, and after rivals such as International Business Machines Corp and Cisco Systems Inc had reported poor results.
+Wall Street had low expectations for HP following a disappointing third-quarter performance, and after rivals like International Business Machines Corp and Cisco Systems Inc had reported poor results.

 The pickup in enterprise hardware revenue in the fiscal fourth quarter - coming after a 9 percent slide in sales from the same division in the previous three months - helped shore up confidence in Whitman's turnaround effort.